astre471/astre471.github.io/_pages/index.md

 ## Launches - 2025

-> :warning: This is a TENTATIVE schedule, and must be confirmed with the landowner.  <!--- All dates will be confirmed prior to launch via the [email list group](#email-group). -->
+> :warning: This is a TENTATIVE schedule.
+All dates will be confirmed prior to launch via the [email list group](#email-group).

 All launches are from [89 Anuszewksi Lane, Greenwich NY](https://goo.gl/maps/yjeWsc4JSsDdpZwLA).